pyepics/pyepics/_sources/advanced.rst.txt

 factor of 100, so that getting 1000 PV values will take around 0.4 seconds.

 Can it be improved further?
 The answer is Yes, but at a price.
-For the discussion here, we'll can the original version "Method 0" and the method of creating all the PVs then getting their values "Method 1".
+For the discussion here, we'll call the original version "Method 0" and the method of creating all the PVs then getting their values "Method 1".
 With both of these approaches, the script has fully connected PV objects for all PVs named, so that subsequent use of these PVs will be very efficient.

 But this can be made even faster by turning off any connection or event callbacks, avoiding `PV` objects altogether, and using the `epics.ca`